wooweh/leet_code_problems/README.md

 ## Top Ineterview 150

-This repo documents the workings and solutions for the leet code problems listed in the [Top Ineterview 150](https://leetcode.com/studyplan/top-interview-150/).
+This repo documents my ongoing workings and solutions for the leet code problems listed in the [Top Ineterview 150](https://leetcode.com/studyplan/top-interview-150/).

 ### Folder structure